btamsir/Data-Visualizations/Evaluation of Visualizations.md

 > Visualizations should be efficient, punctual, informative, peak interest, and tailored to the audience with the latter being of utmost importance.
 A presenter must research and understand the audience to minimize wasted time and maximize communication.
 If a general audience is present and the visualization is far too technical, complicated visualizations will be wasted on the audience resulting in stagnant informative progress.
 A visualization should exclude junk and distractions while focusing on the underlying message (Borkin *et* all.
 2013).

 First, we must define key metrics to evaluate any and all visualizations.
 This rubrik will score visualizations out of 100.
 There are five categories to assess and each visualization can be awarded a maximum points of the percentage allotment of these respective categories.
+The following framework can be derived by insights from Borkin's paper titled "What Makes a Visualization Memorable."

 **Evaluation and Framework**